 Серцево-судинний

 The increase in CO during pregnancy is due mainly to demands of the uteroplacental circulation; volume of the uteroplacental circulation increases markedly, and circulation within the intervillous space acts partly as an arteriovenous shunt.
-As the placenta and fetus develop, blood flow to the uterus must increase to about 1 L/min (20% of normal CO) at term.
+As the placenta and fetus develop, blood flow to the uterus must increase to about 1 L/minute (20% of normal CO) at term.
 Increased needs of the skin (to regulate temperature) and kidneys (to excrete fetal wastes) account for some of the increased CO.

 The hyperdynamic circulation of pregnancy increases frequency of functional murmurs and accentuates heart sounds.
-X-ray or ECG may show the heart displaced into a horizontal position, rotating to the left, with increased transverse diameter.
+Radiograph or ECG may show the heart displaced into a horizontal position, rotating to the left, with increased transverse diameter.
 Premature atrial and ventricular beats are common during pregnancy.
-All these changes are normal and should not be erroneously diagnosed as a heart disorder; they can usually be managed with reassurance alone.
-However, paroxysms of atrial tachycardia occur more frequently in pregnant women and may require prophylactic digitalization or other antiarrhythmic drugs.
+All of these changes are normal and should not be erroneously diagnosed as a heart disorder; they can usually be managed with reassurance alone.
+However, paroxysms of atrial tachycardia occur more frequently in pregnant women and may require prophylactic digitalization or other antiarrhythmic medications.
 Pregnancy does not affect the indications for or safety of cardioversion.

 Гематологічний